ABF22/Behind-the-mask/README.md

 | Home  |'/'| The home page|
 | About |'/about'| what this site is about|
 | Random |'/random'| gives you a random hero and what they do for a living|

+## To do list (to be deleted when all is done)
+- superjobs -
+    - click and see super job
+    - serach bar on superjobs